 Introduction

-Welcome to AutoAgents, a cutting-edge multi-agent framework built in Rust that enables the creation of intelligent, autonomous agents powered by Large Language Models (LLMs).
-Designed with performance, safety, and scalability at its core, AutoAgents provides a robust foundation for building complex AI systems that can reason, act, and collaborate.
+AutoAgents is a cutting-edge multi-agent framework built in Rust that enables the creation of intelligent, autonomous agents powered by Large Language Models (LLMs) and Ractor.
+Designed for performance, safety, and scalability.
+AutoAgents provides a robust foundation for building complex AI systems that can reason, act, and collaborate.
+With AutoAgents you can create Cloud Native Agents, Edge Native Agents and Hybrid Models as well.
+It is So extensible that other ML Models can be used to create complex pipelines using Actor Framework.

 What is AutoAgents?